fbpx

 10 Italy Christmas Markets To Visit

-If you plan to visit Italy in December, mark your calendar around December 8th.
-This national holiday in Italy — the Feast of the Immaculate Conception — marks the start of the Christmas season.
+If you plan to visit Italy during the holidays, mark your calendar for December 8th.
+This is the Feast of the Immaculate Conception, a national holiday that marks the start of the Christmas season.
 The markets and lights usually stay on until early January, so you have plenty of time to enjoy these festive mercati.
 So, if you’re ready to plan your trip, read about ten of our absolute favorite markets to visit in Italy, from Bolzano to Naples.

 Mercatino di Natale di Bolzano